OmkarChitragar/M1_GkQuiz_-Utility-/1_Requirements/README.md

 # Description

+*GkQuiz
 This quiz is designed to test the general knowledge of the user and help the user with an knowledge update.
 The user can take up the quiz by entering their credientials.
-Depending upon the user's score in the quiz, the user is provided with good/bad general knowledge as a result.
+Depending upon the user's score in the quiz, the user is provided with good/average/poor general knowledge as a result.
+User can end the quiz with end option and restart the quiz with restart option.

 # Requirements